MohineAlam/Automatic_Plant_Watering_System/README.md

   - You can now set up the Raspberry Pi hardware - in the hardware set up steps
 ### - Install python
- - open up the terminal and run the following commands in your virtual environment: sudo apt update sudo apt install python3 sudo apt install python3-pip python3 --version
+ - open up the terminal and run the following commands in your virtual environment:
+-sudo apt update
+-sudo apt install python3
+-sudo apt install python3-pip
+-python3 --version
  - if the python version is shown, python has successfully been installed
 ### - Install R - optional, you can also parse data in python
  - follow this website to download the correct version of R for you: https://cran.r-project.org/
 ### - Install virtual environment
- - Set up a virtual environment to set up your automatic watering system, following the commands: sudo apt install python3-venv mkdir Automatic_Watering_System cd Automatic_Watering_System python -m venv myenv
+ - Set up a virtual environment to set up your automatic watering system, following the commands:
+-sudo apt install python3-venv
+-mkdir Automatic_Watering_System
+-cd Automatic_Watering_System
+-python -m venv myenv
  - within "myenv" (source myenv/bin/activate) you avoid virtual environment interfering with the system Python or other environments
 ### - Install Explorer Hat Pro
- - Install the explorer hat pro library in the virtual environment: pip install explorerhat
+ - Install the explorer hat pro library in the virtual environment:
+-pip install explorerhat

 ## Hardware Set Up Steps - Set up the Raspberry Pi
 ### - MicroSD